 RECEIVING RADIOACTIVE MATERIALS

-- If the package wasn't properly checked do not sign the receipt and ask the Radiation Safety Personnel to check the package for contamination.
+If the package was not properly checked, do not sign the receipt and ask the Radiation Safety Personnel to check the package for contamination.

 RADIATION WASTE PICKUP SCHEDULE

 Spreading of radiation beyond the spill area can easily occur by the movement of personnel involved in the spill or cleanup effort.
 Prevent spread by confining movement of personnel until they have been monitored and found free of contamination.

 A minor radiation spill is one that the laboratory staff is capable of handling safety without the assistance of the Radiation Safety Department.
 All other radiation spills are considered major.

 Contact the office of public safety immediately at (212) 650-7777 or 6911 for major spills.

 - Alert people in the immediate area of the spill.

 - Wear protective equipment, including safety goggles, disposable gloves, shoe covers, and long-sleeve lab coat.

 - Place absorbent paper towels over liquid spill.
 Place towels dampened with water or decontaminant cleaner over spills of solid materials.